 When can I lift my arms after breast reduction surgery?

 It will be at least a few weeks before you can lift your arms in a normal way after breast reduction surgery.
-You’ll want to refrain from such straining movements during this initial period because strain around the chest area can cause excess pain and may also negatively affect your breast reduction results.
+This is only a potential issue in breast augmentation.
+Still, you’ll want to refrain from such straining movements during this initial period because strain around the chest area can cause excess pain and may also negatively affect your breast reduction results.